TR-2013-11 OPPOSING STATE INCOME TAX INCREASE I :_ ��

 COUNCILORS

-Gina M Letelliar
+Gina M Letellier

-Roben A. Magovern Dear Mr. Speaker:
+Robert A. Magovern Dear Mr. Speaker:

 Joseph Mineo

-Donald Al. Rheaull On March 4, 2013 with a vote of 5 YES, 3 NO and 3
+Donald Al. Rheault On March 4, 2013 with a vote of 5 YES, 3 NO and 3

 opposing the increase in Massachusetts State Income Tax by Governor